mdavis-xyz/staves-typst/src/lib.typ

   c4-height + (note.octave - 4) * all-notes-from-c.len() * 0.5 + notes-above-c * 0.5
 }

-// for some reason
-// x = x + 1
-// does not work in typst
-// so we define a function to calculate the x position of each element
-// calc-x(is-clef: true) gives the (center position of the clef)
-// calc-c(num-accidentals: n) gives the center position of the (n+1)th accidental
-// calc-c(num-accidentals: n, num-notes: m) gives the center position of the (m+1)th note
-#let calc-x(is-clef: false, num-accidentals: 0, num-notes: 0) = {
-  let clef-center-x = 2

-  if is-clef {
-    clef-center-x
-  } else {
-    let clef-width = clef-center-x * 2
-    let clef-key-space = 1
-    let accidental-space = 1
-    let note-space = 3

-    clef-width + clef-key-space + num-accidentals * accidental-space + num-notes * note-space
-  }
-}

 #let stave(clef, key, notes: (), geometric-scale: 1, note-duration: "semibreve") = {

   // validate arguments